 I specialize in Old and Middle English literature, book history and manuscript studies, historical linguistics and poetics.
-My current research focuses on the Wyclififte Bible, translation and vernacularisation more widely, and Old and Middle Engish poetry.
+My current research focuses on the Wycliffite Bible, translation and vernacularisation more widely, and Old and Middle English poetry.

 I am the Principal Investigator for the following research projects:

 1. 'Towards a New Edition of the Wycliffite Bible’ funded by the Arts and Humanities Research Council (2016-2019), based at the English Faculty, University of Oxford

 Technical Researchers: Theodore Koterwas (Lead Application Designer), Andrew Haith (Senior Analyst Programmer), Markos Ntoumpanakis (Software Developer) and Joseph Talbot (Interface Developer)

 The edition is now online: https://wycliffite-bible.english.ox.ac.uk/#/

 The project is undertaking preliminary work necessary to produce a much-needed new edition of the Wycliffite Bible (WB), the most widely disseminated and arguably the most complex of all surviving Middle English texts, as well as the most learned and widely attested of medieval European translations of the Vulgate.
 We are conducting a study of the textual tradition of the Bible and its early history in order to establish whether the traditional classification of the surviving manuscripts into two redactions, the Earlier and Later (believed to reflect the translators' first efforts to produce an English text and its subsequent revision) correctly reflects the variety of versions in circulation.
 We aim to investigate the relationships between important manuscripts and their value as evidence for different parts of the text.
 In addition we seek to understand the methods of the translators' work through the study of repeated changes in idiom and vocabulary between surviving versions and of the scholarly and interpretative apparatus that accompanies biblical text in manuscripts.